oxylabs/how-to-make-web-scraping-faster/README.md

 [<u>Multiprocessing</u>](https://www.techtarget.com/searchdatacenter/definition/multiprocessing), as the name suggests, is utilizing more than one processor.
 Most modern computers have more than one CPU core, if not multiple CPUs.
 Using the multiprocessing module, included with the Python standard library, we can write code that uses all these cores.

 For example, if we have an 8-core CPU, we can essentially write code that can split the task into eight different processes where each process runs in a separate CPU core.
 Note that this approach is more suitable when the bottleneck is CPU or when the code is CPU-Bound.
-We will still see some improvements in our case, though.
+We'll still see some improvements in our case, though.

 The first step is to import `Pool` and `cpu_count` from the multiprocessing module